BabylonJS/Babylon.js/materialsLibrary/readme.md

 }
 ```

-## Testing your shader
+## Testing your material

-To test your shader, you can use the /test/index.html file by adding a reference to your .js file.
+To test your material, you can use the /test/index.html file by adding a reference to your .js file.
 Then you will need to update the code to create an instance of your material and reference it in the UI system:

 ```
-gui.add(options, 'shader', ['standard', 'simple']).onFinishChange(function () {
+gui.add(options, 'material', ['standard', 'simple']).onFinishChange(function () {
-					switch (options.shader) {
+					switch (options.material) {
 						case "simple":
 							currentMaterial = simple;
 							break;